-Before operating the locomotive, apply a small drop of oil to lubricate the gears and pick up rollers.
-Use light household oil and apply sparingly only to the points indicated by "L" in figure [8] on page 6.
+Before operating the locomotive, apply a small drop of oil to lubricate the side rods and pick up rollers.
+Use light household oil and apply sparingly only to the points indicated by Figure 14.
 Wipe away any excess, especially if oil spills onto the finish of the locomotive.
 To prevent accidental scratches or other damage to the locomotive shell while you are working, you may want to place the locomotive in a repair cradle or an old towel or other cloth folded to provide a firm but soft resting place.